tchcx/LectureNotes/README.md

 # LectureNotes
-Things I referenced during classes should, theoretically, end up here.
+Things I reference or demonstrate during classes should, theoretically, end up here from now on.
+That's the aspiration.

+## Classes and Videos

+- PenTest+